 What is Lansdowne?

-Supporting infants, children and youth with physical, develop-mental or communication needs, and their families.
+for infants, children and youth with physical, developmental and communication needs.

 We are committed to safety, accessibility and accountable teamwork.